ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 ### Optional but recommended: Power PCB
-<span style="color:red"> *A revised version of the power PCB (V3) is currently in work and will be released soon!
-It was observed, that the capacitor could lose itself from the V2 PCB, when mechanical force is applied to the cap.
-V3 will solve this issue.*</span>

 Depending on the load direction, the servo will act as a generator.
 It will produce an additional (reverse) current flow from the servo to the PSU which could trigger the over-voltage protection of the PSU and the servo.
 The iSV57 has a "bleeding/braking resistor" method to dissipate the current flow as heat and thus reduce voltage spikes causing overvoltage protection trigger.
 The method will be activated when a predefined bus voltage is exceeded (currently 40V).
 A plot of the voltage fluctuations can be found below: